awslabs/mountpoint-s3-csi-driver/dev/README.md

   - [kubelet](https://kubernetes.io/docs/concepts/architecture/#kubelet) – the component that runs on each node that is responsible for running pods/containers and communicating with the control plane
   - [Container runtime](https://kubernetes.io/docs/concepts/architecture/#container-runtime) – the runtime responsible for running the containers

-Cluster admins would usually interact with the cluster using tools like [kubectl](https://kubernetes.io/docs/reference/kubectl/). kubectl allows you to define your [Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/#kubernetes-objects) as YAML files, and submit these manifests to the control plane.
+Cluster admins would usually interact with the cluster using tools like [kubectl](https://kubernetes.io/docs/reference/kubectl/), which allows you to define your [Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/#kubernetes-objects) as YAML files, and submit these manifests to the control plane.

-These Kubernetes objects defines the desired state, and once submitted to the control plane, multiple [Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/) would try to make the current state match to the desired state.
+These Kubernetes objects define the desired state, and once submitted to the control plane, multiple [Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/) would try to make the current state match to the desired state.

 [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) are Kubernetes objects for defining one or more containers to run in your clusters with shared storage and network resources.
 Pods are the smallest deployable compute units you can run in Kubernetes.